QuantEcon/lecture-python-advanced.myst/lectures/cons_news.md

 - a simple application of alternative ways to factor a covariance generating function along lines described in {doc}`this lecture <classical_filtering>`

-This lecture can be regarded as an introduction to some of the **invertibility** issues that take center stage in the analysis of **fiscal foresight** by Eric Leeper, Todd Walker, and Susan Yang {cite}`Leeper_Walker_Yang`, as well as in chapter 4  of {cite}`sargent1991observable`.
+This lecture can be regarded as an introduction to   **invertibility** issues that take center stage in the analysis of **fiscal foresight** by Eric Leeper, Todd Walker, and Susan Yang {cite}`Leeper_Walker_Yang`, as well as in chapter 4  of {cite}`sargent1991observable`.

 ## Two Representations of  One Nonfinancial Income Process

-We study consequences of endowing a consumer with one of the two alternative representations for the change in the consumer’s nonfinancial income $y_{t+1} - y_t$.
+We study consequences of endowing a consumer with one of two alternative representations for the change in the consumer’s nonfinancial income $y_{t+1} - y_t$.

-For both representations, a parameter  $\beta \in (0,1)$ plays key roles.
+For both types of consumer,  a parameter  $\beta \in (0,1)$ plays three roles.

 It appears

-- as a **discount factor** applied to future expected one-period utilities, and
+- as a **discount factor** applied to future expected one-period utilities,
+- as the **reciprocal of a gross interest rate** on one-period loans,  and
-- as a parameter governing the moving average of the change in non-financial income
+- as a parameter in a first-order moving average that equals  the increment in a consumer's non-financial income

-The first representation, which we shall sometimes refer to as the **original representation**, is
+The first representation, which we shall sometimes refer to as the **more informative representation**, is

 $$